hardmanko/CatContModel/README.md

 Once you have downloaded a release, unzip it somewhere on your computer.
 From there, the easiest way to install the package is to use the "installPackage.R" script in the root directory.
 Once you set a path in it to point to one of the installable packages, it installs a version of the package that should work for most people.

 Alternately, if you don't want the introduction documentation or examples (you will still get function documentation), you can just download a compiled version of the package from the "packaged" subdirectory of this repository.
-A .zip extension on a packaged file there indicates that it is a binary (compiled) version of the package, which is almost certaintly what you want, not the .tar.gz, which is a source version of the package.
-You should still use "InstallPackage.R" if you go this route.
+A .zip extension on a package file there indicates that it is a binary (compiled) version of the package, which is almost certaintly what you want, whereas a .tar.gz indicates a source version of the package, which is probably not what you want.
+You should generally install the most recent version of the package.

 If you need to install from source, see the "Installing from Source" section below.